rafaelpardor/rafaelpardor/README.md

 * Software Developer
 * Hacker

-Learned a lot by reading the internet, and just playing around.
+Learned a lot by reading the internet, and by building laboratory environments to understand how the tools I use work.
 Always interested in learning new things and technologies.

 ## Tools I love and work with